-Strengths: Data collected from staff interviews and surveys indicated the need for a school wide discipline management, which is now in place.
-Students have had and will continue to have a reward each six weeks based on discipline, attendance, and academic performance.
+Strengths: Students have had and will continue to have a reward each six weeks based on discipline, attendance, and academic performance.
 High percentages of students are involved in extracurricular activities.
+We have increased communication with community and family.
+Weakness: Family engagement which we plan to address with 2 more family nights this school year.

 {Staff Quality, Recruitment and Retention} Strength: At West Rusk Junior High, we will continue to work on retaining a highly qualified teaching staff, and we will support our new teachers by providing professional development and a strong mentoring program.
 We will continue to build strong interpersonal relationships among our staff by providing support in all areas.
-This past year the campus lost three teachers, one retired and the other two left for personal opportunities.
+This past year the campus lost three teachers, all due to retirement..
 We recruited three highly qualified and experienced teachers to fill those spots.

 Weakness: We have a need for bilingual staff.

-{Family and Community Involvement} Strength: Families attended meet the teacher night prior to the start of school.
+{Family and Community Involvement} Strength: Over half our students had parents attend back to school night.
 Teachers use remind and zoom to communicate with parents.
 Parents attend sporting events.
 Weakness: Teachers struggle in contacting certain parents.
 We need to have activities that include parents of less active students.

-Technology Strength: The Junior High has been very fortunate that the Technology department continues to provide the technology that our teachers need to be successful.
+{Technology} Strength: The Junior High has been very fortunate that the Technology department continues to provide the technology that our teachers need to be successful.
 We have continued to add computer carts to the 6th, 7th, and 8th grades this year in order to keep up with the rising number of students in those grades.
 Weakness: Training and knowing the best resources to invest in.